dworthen/scf/README.md

 ## Creating Project Templates

 SCF supports scaffolding out any local directory or remote repo.
-Nothing special needs to be done to the source directory/files in order to be scaffoldable but SCF does suppot additional features such as user prompts, file templates, and condtional scaffolding.
+Nothing special needs to be done to the source directory/files in order to be scaffoldable but SCF does suppot additional features such as user prompts, file templates, commands, and condtional scaffolding.
 These features are declared in a single config file, `scf.config.json`.
 If present in the source project, SCF will read in the config and act accordingly.

 An example use case may be a javascript project template that support scaffolding out either a JavaScript project structure or a TypeScript project structure.
 When scaffolding out the files, SCF may prompt users on whether or not the project should use TypeScript and then conditionally scaffold out the appropriate files.